Jawah1/Splendor-Hotel-Groups-SHG-/README.md

-# Splendor-Hotel-Groups-SHG.
+### Splendor-Hotel-Groups-SHG.

 Through analysis of  the Splendor Hotel Groups (SHG) dataset, featuring intricate details of bookings, guest demographics, distribution channels, and financial metrics.
 Using Microsoft Power BI

-## Having gone through the data and understanding I will be using Microsoft Excel and Microsoft Power BI, to clean, analyze, and visualize the data.
+## Having gone through the data I will be using Microsoft Excel and Microsoft Power BI, to clean, analyze, and visualize the data.

 I open the data in Excel to read through and understand the data.